GabeDottl/Solana-Defi-Vault/README.md

 January 2022, Author's note: This code was created initially concieved as an SSI platform on Solana (similar to Civic.com) - see the older commits.
 It evolved into a defi Vault application for the Solana Season hackathon Summer 2021 before being abandoned.
 It's now open-source, closed license to serve as an example (and perhaps platform) for creating new Solana Defi projects.

-Hack & Fork away :) - reach out before using the code commercially.
+Hack & Fork away :) - if you want to use the code commercially, I'm happy to adapt/rewrite it to meet your Solana defi product's needs - let me know what you want built, and I'll give you a quote for code + license agreement.
+Email: gabe@hearttoken.com

+Tags: Yearn Ribbon Finance Maker Maple Finance Curve Finance Aave Compound lending protocol solana rust Instadapp Uniswap etc.

 # Cove
 Cove was a platform for Solana Yearn-like Vaults.